chenlighten/DRL4LWR/readme.md

 Trying to re-implement the paper *Deep reinforcement learning for page-wise recommendations*.

+Not completely finished yet.

+Add an RNN model to extract sequential features better.

+In this version

-Simulator in this version does not specify user identity.
+- Simulator does not specify user identity.

-Rnn just processes embedded item.
+- Rnn just processes embedded item.

-Rnn will not be updated together with ddpg.
+- Rnn will not be updated together with ddpg.